mediax1/discord-ticket-bot/README.md

 2. The bot will automatically register commands and start listening for interactions.

-3. Use `/ticketpanel` to set up a dynamic ticket panel where users can create tickets.
+3. Use `/ticketpanel` to set up a dynamic ticket panel where users can create tickets with customizable button colors.

 4. Admins can use `/close`, `/delete`, `/reopen`, and `/ticketstats` to manage tickets.

 ## Commands

-- `/ticketpanel`: Set up a panel for users to open tickets.
+- `/ticketpanel`: Set up a panel for users to open tickets with up to 4 buttons, each with customizable colors (`primary`, `secondary`, `success`, `danger`).
 - `/close`: Close the current ticket.
 - `/delete`: Delete a ticket and optionally request feedback.
 - `/reopen`: Reopen a closed ticket.